BitMEX/api-connectors/auto-generated/javascript/docs/InstrumentApi.md

 Show constituent parts of an index.

 Composite indices are built from multiple external price sources.
 Use this endpoint to get the underlying prices of an index.
-For example, send a `symbol` of `.XBT` to get the ticks and weights of the constituent exchanges that build the \".XBT\" index.
+For example, send a `symbol` of `.BXBT` to get the ticks and weights of the constituent exchanges that build the \".BXBT\" index.
 A tick with reference `\"BMI\"` and weight `null` is the composite index tick.

 ### Example
 ```javascript